Rommel's Panzers

 Rommel's Panzers is a board wargame published by Metagaming Concepts in 1980 that simulates combat in North Africa in 1941.

 Description

-Rommel's Panzers is a two-player game that depicts tactical combat in 1941–42 in the North African desert between the Afrika Korps of Erwin Rommel and British forces.
+Rommel's Panzers is a two-player game featuring tactical combat in 1941–42 in the North African desert between the Afrika Korps of Erwin Rommel and British forces.
 It was the first historical game by Metagaming Concepts, which to that point had specialized in fantasy and science fiction games, and was the first of five microgames in MetaGaming's MicroHistory series of Microgames.
 The game rules include ten scenarios.